 Pay with cash

 The IRS has partnered with participating retail stores, including 7-Eleven, CVS Pharmacy, Family Dollar and more, to give taxpayers the option of paying with cash.
 There is a fee of $1.50 per payment when the processor is ACI Payments and $2.50 with 1040.com.
 There is a limit of $500 per payment but no limit on how many payments you can make per day.
 The IRS offers step-by-step instructions for how to pay by cash on their website.
 Another way to pay cash is to buy a prepaid card and pay online or using the IRS2Go app.

 Send a check in the mail

 While the IRS strongly encourages people to pay their taxes online, you can still use the traditional option of sending your tax payment by mail.
 You can send a check, money order or cashier’s check made payable to the U.S. Treasury for your intended payment.

-Make sure that your check includes your personal information, including your name, address and social security number.
+Make sure that your check has your personal information, including your name, address, phone number and Social Security number.
 You’ll also need to include the tax year and tax form number on your check to make sure it is applied appropriately.

 If you are choosing the pay-by-mail option, it is best to send your check early and to pay for tracking.
 If your check gets lost in the mail, you will still be responsible for payment and any late fees that may apply.